GnuBee Personal Cloud One

 • Grab USB key, and format it in `vfat`

-• Plug the usb key close to the power button.
+• Plug the usb key close to the power button (other port, next to power plug also tested to work).

 • Reboot GnuBee.
-If the device find an usb key with a `gnubee.bin` file, it will execute it.
+If the device finds an usb key with a `gnubee.bin` file, it will flash it.

 • Remove usb key then reboot device